geopandas/geopandas/doc/source/community/contributing.rst

   suite passes, both locally and on
   `GitHub Actions <hhttps://github.com/geopandas/geopandas/actions>`_.
 Status on GHA will be visible on a pull request.
 GHA are automatically enabled on your own fork as well.
+To trigger a check, make a PR to your own fork.

 - New functionality should include tests.
 Please write reasonable tests for your code and make sure that they pass on your pull request.